 - Encourage your child to express his or her feelings

 - Stay in constant contact with your child's teachers

 Both parents should be involved in homework and school work

 If you only see your child every other weekend, it can be tough to keep up on homework and teachers.
 Especially since you'll probably be more tempted to have fun with the children and not focus on things like homework.

 So we try to put in place provisions in our clients' separation agreement that ensures both parents are actively involved with the child's school.
 This can place a burden on the primary custodial parent, but it's a burden that's in the best interests of the child and well worth the effort.

 Our attorneys also generally suggest creating a notebook - just a spiral bound notebook that gets passed back and forth between the houses - that keeps track of homework, permission slips, activities, etc.

 Divorce and custody attorneys who know what you are going through - we have gone through divorces of our own!

 Here's an interesting secret: do you know what divorce lawyers do when they are going through divorces of their own?
 They think going to court is a losing proposition.
 It wastes energy, time, and money and is a last resort.
 Because leaving decisions up to a third person who doesn't even know your situation - or your children - is the last thing that makes sense.

-That's why the legal team at Flat-Fee Divorce Attorneys works with clients in order for you to determine how your marriage ends, not some randomly-assigned judge.
+That's why the legal team at Pollack Law Group, P.C. works with clients in order for you to determine how your marriage ends, not some randomly-assigned judge.